 The director’s work, however, can be criticised somewhat, although the main fault lies with the script.
 For example, more attention should have been accorded to the nature of a psychiatric disorder Gosling’s character is suffering from.
 The needless confusion and ambiguity surrounding the film’s premise also makes it rather tiresome to watch, and the fact that the film is too long only exacerbates the problem.
 The movie title could have been more to the point as well: ‘All Good Things’ accentuates this romanticised version of the story as it was the name of the first shop which the young couple in the film bought to make their living in the country.
 This provides a wrong picture.
 Although a too-predictable script could be forgiven, ‘All Good Things’ also suffers from indecisiveness regarding its classification and purpose.
 The film could be divided into two parts, and the line of division is where the real ‘twist’ to the story actually happens.
 Although ‘the twist’ is perfectly executed, the film could have just ended right there and, maybe, some would have thought it ‘great’, as everything that happens next is just a slide down in terms of interest.

 However, the film is not as bad as critics paint it to be: apart from great acting and an intriguing story to back it up, there are some nice emotionally intense scenes which just have to be watched, and the music is also a delight.
 ‘All Good Things’ can still be described as ‘A Perfect Murder’ (1998) or ‘Sleeping with the Enemy’ (1991) of the 00s decade.
 It falls into an all-familiar, ‘too-many-clichés’ pit from which few films with such ambiguous scenarios can escape from unscratched and with relative success.
-Both ‘Sleeping with the Enemy’ and ‘A Perfect Murder’ are great for one-night entertainment, but, because these films are filled with too-many-familiar scenes and lines, they are too tiresome too watch second time around (if, of course, you can manage to seat through your first viewing without falling asleep).
+‘A Perfect Murder’ may be a great film for one-night entertainment, but, because it is filled with overly-familiar scenes and lines, it becomes tiresome too watch second time around.

 Intense and somewhat disturbing, ‘All Good Things’ stands tall on the basis of its actors’ performances and the air of mystery surrounding the actual story.
 Although these things sometimes can pull any film from a gutter, in this case, they were not quite sufficient.
 There was definitely inability to connect different plot lines together and make this movie more complete.
 5/10